brandencmw/ReminderBot-JS/readme.md

 ## Example Prompts

 ### `!addremind`
-    - `!addremind Science Class at 8:30 Monday, September 6, 2021 recurring weekly 1 zoom.us`
+    - !addremind Science Class at 8:30 Monday, September 6, 2021 recurring weekly 1 zoom.us
-    - `!addremind` Meeting at 14:05 Tuesday, September 7, 2021 google.meets`
+    - !addremind` Meeting at 14:05 Tuesday, September 7, 2021 google.meets

 ### `!remremind`
-    - `!remremind Science Class`
+    - !remremind Science Class
-    - `!remremind Meeting`
+    - !remremind Meeting

 ### `!showremind`
-    -!showremind`
+    -!showremind
-    -`showremind hey how's it going?` Reminder: any text after the prompt for this command will be ignored
+    -showremind hey how's it going?
+Reminder: any text after the prompt for this command will be ignored

+<p>&nbsp;</p>

+## How to Implement on Your Own Discord Server
+1. Follow the instructions in the Google Firestore documentation to set up a database and acquire an authorization key in the form of a JSON object
+2. Follow the instructions on Discord's developer page to set up a bot and save the token as an environment variable in a .env file with the name "DISCORD_TOKEN"
+3. Run the bot using your IDE or however you may be hosting this bot.
+Quickly use the !addremind prompt to ensure the bot is up and running as it will always send a return message.